 Linear regression is about as simple as deep-learning gets.
 Let's see what it can do for us.

 Whoa, so we got stuck in the deep end last time around with generative adversarial networks.
-Let's get brass-tack now and have a squizz at one of the most straightforward deep-learning algorithms.
+Let's get brass-tack now and have a squizz at one of the most straightforward machine-learning algorithms.

 Linear regression – it's a scary name (at least it was to this writer, who is not very clever), but not at all a scary topic to grok.